Labor, health and social affairs

 Everyone has the right to work, to free choice of occupation, to decent and satisfactory working conditions and to protection against unemployment.
 This also includes fair pay and non-discrimination as well as the right to form and join trade unions to protect their interests.

-Furthermore, everyone has the right to social security.
+In addition, everyone has the right to social security.
 This means that the state must ensure an adequate standard of living for all residents - e.g. in the event of loss of earnings or need - through social insurance and economic social assistance.

 Poverty